biocore/qiime/doc/tutorials/tutorial.rst

 Step 1.
 Pick OTUs based on Sequence Similarity within the Reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At this step, all of the sequences from all of the samples will be clustered into Operational Taxonomic Units (OTUs) based on their sequence similarity.
 OTUs in QIIME are clusters of sequences, frequently intended to represent some degree of taxonomic relatedness.
 For example, when sequences are clustered at 97% sequence similarity with uclust, each resulting cluster is typically thought of as representing a genus.
 This model and the current techniques for picking OTUs are known to be flawed, and determining exactly how OTUs should be defined, and what they represent, is an active area of research.
 Thus, OTU-picking will identify highly similar sequences across the samples and provide a platform for comparisons of community structure.
 The script `pick_otus.py <./scripts/pick_otus.html>`_ takes as input the fasta file output from :ref:`assignsamples` above, and returns a list of OTUs detected and the fasta header for sequences that belong in that OTU.
-To invoke the script using uclust to cluster and the default setting of 97% similarity determining an OTU, use the following settings in the :file:`custom_parameters.txt` file:
+To make the workflow invoke pick_otus.py using uclust to cluster and the default setting of 97% similarity determining an OTU, include the following settings in the :file:`custom_parameters.txt` file:

 .. note::